tiehichi/DTree/README.md

 ## Update

+### 2017.04.24
+- fix bug that when close the vertical window, dtree window will resize to half of screen

 ### 2017.04.19
 - fix the attribute of dtree window
 - add command 'DTreeToggle' to open or close dtree window